Developing and Encouraging Diverse Human Resources

 Childcare leave at birth (postpartum childcare leave for fathers) Available for up to 4 weeks within 8 weeks after the child is born

-Childcare leave May be taken up until child reaches the age of 3 (until the age of 1 by law)
+Childcare leave Available until child reaches the age of 3 (until the age of 1 by law)

-Shorter working hours for childcare May be taken up until child graduates from elementary school (up to 3 years old by law)
+Shorter working hours for childcare Available until child graduates from elementary school (up to 3 years old by law)

-Time off for childcare 5 days leave may be taken for a child yet to enter elementary school (10 days for 2 children or more) in cases where time off is needed to look after a sick child, or for vaccinations or medical check-ups, up until the time child starts elementary school
+Time off for childcare 5 days leave may be taken for a child that is going into elementary school (10 days for 2 children or more) in cases where time off is needed to look after a sick child, or for vaccinations or medical check-ups, up until the time child starts elementary school

 Nursing care Nursing care leave Up to 184 days leave may be taken to care for a family member